semacu/2022-intro-command-line/README.md

 ## Overview and setup

-Within the **Data Science for Bioinformatics** block, we are introducing the Unix command line (also known as *bash* or *shell*), which is a popular and important tool essential for bioinformatics.
+Within **Block A - Data Science for Bioinformatics**, we are introducing the Unix command line (also known as *bash* or *shell*), which is a popular and important tool essential for bioinformatics.
 As part of a data-driven approach to answering research questions, the knowledge gained from this practical can be applied and transferred to different research domains.

 Using the command line interface, we will demonstrate the basic structure of the Unix operating system and how we can interact with it using a basic set of commands.
 Applying this, we will learn how to navigate the filesystem, manipulate text-based data e.g. DNA sequencing `fastq` files and structure a simple pipeline out of these commands.